Ay2416/My-bat-and-sh-files/README.md

 # My-bat-and-sh-files
-I make bat files and sh files.
-And, I use it.
+I using bat files and sh files.
 (Maybe not good program...)

 ## Bat files(Work on the windows. but, checked only windows11)